cardano-scaling/hydra/docs/docs/tutorial/index.md

 ```
 </details>

-After you've prepared your transactions, the `hydra-node` will find all UTXOs associated with the funds key and create a draft of the commit transaction.
+After you've prepared your transactions, the `hydra-node` will find all UTxO associated with the funds key and create a draft of the commit transaction.
 You'll then sign this transaction using the funds key and submit it to the Cardano layer 1 network.

 Once the `hydra-node` sees this transaction, you should see a `Committed` status displayed on your WebSocket connection.

 When both parties, `alice` and `bob`, have committed, the Hydra head will open automatically.
 You'll see a `HeadIsOpen` message appear in the WebSocket session, confirming the activation of the head.
-This message will include details such as the starting balance and UTXO entries.
+This message will include details such as the starting balance and UTxO entries.
 Notably, these entries will match exactly those committed to the head, including transaction hashes and indices, ensuring transparency and consistency.

 The head is now operational and ready for further activities.